Virgil van Dijk

 Celtic lost to Malmo in the Champions League qualifying round to prompt speculation about the stylish defender’s future at Parkhead.

-Virgil completed a £13m move to Southampton from Celtic on 1 September 2015.
+Virgil completed a £13m move to Southampton from Celtic on 1 September 2015, signing a five-year deal with the Saints.

 Van Dijk linked up with Dutch legend and Southampton manager Ronald Koeman at St Mary’s.